 Role of the Medication Safety Officer

-The Medication Safety Officer (MSO) is the named individual within an organisation responsible for managing medication incident reporting and ensuring that this translates into learning that will reduce the potential harm from medicines use.
+The Medication Safety Officer (MSO) is the named individual within an organisation responsible for encouraging medication incident reporting.
+The MSO must also ensure that this translates into learning that will reduce potential harm from medicines use.

-There is opportunity for MSOs (or equivalent) to use their expertise to ensure organisational and national learning from all harms, adverse effects, complaints and patient engagement.
+There is opportunity for MSOs to use their expertise to ensure organisational and national learning from all harms, adverse events, complaints and patient and carer engagement.
 Collaboration is key in supporting this opportunity.

 Medication incident learning

-Every incident that leads to, or has the potential, to cause harm should be reported.
+Every incident that leads to, or has the potential, to cause harm should be reported but not all of them will need to be individually investigated.

 Thematic analysis

 Thematic analysis can be undertaken on specific repeated incidents to identify contributory factors and guide future safety improvement work.
-There are a number of thematic review templates available with examples provided in the MSO workspace on Future NHS and NHS Patient Safety workspace on Future NHS.
+There are a number of thematic review templates available with examples provided in the MSO workspace on Future NHS (login required) and NHS Patient Safety workspace on Future NHS (login required).

-Where a theme has been identified establishment of a multidisciplinary group to review these incidents identify possible safety solutions is recommended.
+Where a theme has been identified, establishment of a multidisciplinary group to review these incidents to identify possible safety solutions is recommended.
 These groups should ensure representation from all relevant clinical specialists, professions and care settings.
-Consideration should be given to entering any identified risks onto the organisational risk register.
+Consider entering any identified risks onto the organisational risk register.

 Escalation for wider learning